bryangalani/Unity_TetrisInventory/README.md

 # Unity Tetris Inventory System in C#

 # Description
-This project is composed of C# files, that were programmed in visual studio linked to Unity 2019.2.4f1 (64bits).
+The Unity project is packed in .rar file, and is composed of C# files, that were programmed in visual studio linked to Unity 2019.2.4f1 (64bits).
+Just unpack the file to import the project in Unity.

 The main ideia of this project is to implement a Tetris Inventory in Unity.
 The tetris inventory is the same used in Resident Evil 4 and Diablo.
 Unfortunately I did not find any good stuff in the internet, so I developed it by my own (which means that it could be optimized yet).